Total Compensation Review

-At the direction of the UA President, UA Human Resources is leading a total compensation review to better understand our market competitiveness for salary and benefits to optimize internal equity, retention and recruitment.
+At the direction of the UA President, UA Human Resources conducted a total compensation review to better understand our market competitiveness for salary and benefits to optimize internal equity, retention and recruitment.

-> Elements of the review:
+Elements of the review:

 * Staff salaries

 * In addition, we are reviewing internal pay equity.

 All UA employees will receive a letter that provides their market salary comparison and findings of the benefits review.
 The pay equity review is still in progress.